EricLiv/Hangman-Game/README.md

 ## How to use code

 This code can be directly copied and/or the repository can be cloned
+- add code to your IDE (e.g., VS Code) and save to a folder on your local drive
-- add code to your IDE and run using pygame (python hangman.py[enter])
+- open terminal and navigate to the foldaer on your local drive and run using pygame (python hangman.py[enter])
 - ensure you have python installed on your device and have downloaded and installed "pygame" using the terminal (pip install pygame[enter])